conversejs/converse.js/docs/source/configuration.rst

 To add custom emojis, you need to edit ``src/headless/emojis.json`` to add new entries to the map under the  ``custom`` key.

+You can also listen for the ``loadEmojis`` hook, that allows you to modify emojis.json at runtime.

 emoji_categories_label
 ----------------------